Mackay, Queensland: History

 In 1918, Mackay was hit by a major tropical cyclone causing severe damage and loss of life with hurricane-force winds and a large storm surge.
 The resulting death toll was further increased by an outbreak of bubonic plague.
 Communication links into Mackay were destroyed.
 The outside world did not learn of the Mackay cyclone until five days after impact, leading to some speculation the city had been completely destroyed.
 The disaster remains one of the most destructive cyclones to strike a populated centre in Australia.

 The foundation stone of the Mackay War Memorial was laid on the river bank on 18 November 1928 by the mayor George Albert Milton.
 It was unveiled on 1 May 1929 by the mayor.
 Due to flooding, the memorial was relocated to Jubilee Park in 1945.
 Due to the construction of the Civic Centre, it was relocated to another part of the park in March 1973.

 The largest loss of life in an Australian aircraft accident was a B17 aircraft, with 40 of 41 people on board perishing, on 14 June 1943, after departing from Mackay Aerodrome, and crashing in the Bakers Creek area.

 The Rats of Tobruk Memorial commemorates those who died at and since the Battle of Tobruk.
 The memorial was dedicated on 4 March 2001.

 On 18 February 1958, Mackay was hit with massive flooding caused by heavy rainfall upstream with 878 mm of rain falling at Finch Hatton in 24 hours.
 The flood peaked at 9.14 m.
 The water flowed down the valley and flooded Mackay within hours.
 Residents were rescued off rooftops by boats and taken to emergency accommodation.
 The flood broke Australian records.

 In 1970 Queen Elizabeth II, the Duke of Edinburgh, and Princess Anne toured Australia including Queensland.
 The Queensland tour began on Sunday 12 April when the royal yacht Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
 After visiting Brisbane, Longreach and Mount Isa the Royal Family travelled to Mackay.
-The visit to Mackay in the evening followed a late afternoon flight from Mount Isa on the 16 April.
+The visit to Mackay in the evening followed a late afternoon flight from Mount Isa on 16 April.
 The Royal Family were taken to the Anglican Parish Hall at the intersection of Sydney and Gordon Streets for a civic reception, held in honour of their arrival.

 On 15 February 2008, almost exactly 50 years from the last major flood, Mackay was devastated by severe flooding caused by over 600 mm of rain in 6 hours with around 2000 homes affected.

 Mackay was battered by Tropical Cyclone Ului, a category three cyclone which crossed the coast at nearby Airlie Beach, around 1:30 am on Sunday 21 March 2010.
 Over 60,000 homes lost power and some phone services also failed during the storm, but no deaths were reported.